xMistt/rebootpy/docs/faq.rst

 .. code-block:: python3

     client = rebootpy.Client(
-        auth=rebootpy.Auth, // Here goes an authentication method like rebootpy.AdvancedAuth or rebootpy.EmailAndPasswordAuth
+        auth=rebootpy.Auth, // Here goes an authentication method like rebootpy.AdvancedAuth or rebootpy.DeviceAuth
         status="This is my status"
     )